On partially wrapped Fukaya categories: Partially wrapped Fukaya categories

 Given a compatible Hamiltonian $H$ on $M$, we want to consider a class $\mathcal J(M,H)$ of almost complex structures which are adapted to $H$.
 An element $J\in\mathcal J(M,H)$ is a smooth almost complex structure on $\hat M$ which is compatible with $\hat\omega_M$ and satisfies the following three conditions.
 First, there is some $c>0$ such that

 outside of a compact set.
-Second, the restriction $J|_{\ker dH\cap\ker\hat\lambda_M}$, i.e. the contact portion of $J$, is asymptotically $\hat Z_M$-invariant.
+Second, the restriction $J|_{\ker dH\cap\ker\hat\lambda_M}$, i.e. the contact portion of $J$, is asymptotically $\hat Z_M$-invariant: there is some compatible $J'$ which is $\hat Z_M$-invariant outside a compact set such that the associated metric $g_J$ approaches $g_{J'}$ in the $C^0$ norm defined by $g_{J'}$.
 Third, for each stop $\sigma\in\ssigma$, we require that the projection to $\H_\rho$ is holomorphic along $D_\sigma$.
 In other words, the divisor of each stop is required to be an almost complex submanifold, and the restriction of $J$ to its symplectic orthogonal coincides with multiplication by $i$ in the base.

 \begin{lemma} For any pumpkin domain $(M,\lambda_M,\ssigma)$ and compatible Hamiltonian $H$, the space $\mathcal J(M,H)$ is contractible and non-empty. \end{lemma} \begin{proof} We prove only the last part, for which it is enough to construct such an almost complex structure near the divisor of a stop $\sigma$.
 Let $F$ be the fiber of $\sigma$, and pick an almost complex structure $J_F\in\mathcal J(F,H|_{\hat F})$.
 Since the symplectic orthogonal to $D_\sigma$ lies in the kernel of both $dH$ and $\lambda_M$ outside of a compact set, there is no obstruction to extending $J_F$ to $T\hat M|_{D_\sigma}$ while satisfying Equation \eqref{eq:compatible J}.
 Now just extend to the rest of $\hat M$. \end{proof}